owlee29/Quiz-app/README.md

 What was used:

-Android Manifest
+Android Manifest,
-Multiple activites
+Multiple activites,
-Navigate through different activities
+Navigate through different activities,
-Intent
+Intent,
 User inputs